bbc/openroutey/README.md

 }
 ```

-The 'routes' and 'origins' arrays
+The 'routes' and 'origins' arrays are described below.

 ### The 'routes' array

 * Routes is an ordered array of route rules.
 * Ordering is important.
 The first rule that matches will be used.
-* Each entry should be an object.
+* Each entry should be an object (associative array).
 * The object must contain `pathMatch`.
  * This is a regular expression of the path for the rule to match.
  * Note that these are Lua regular expressions, which are different from Nginx, and do not have full POSIX support.
 See 'Regular expressions' below for more.